AbbVie profit beats estimates on surging Humira sales

-AbbVie Inc (ABBV.N), which last week announced plans to buy Dublin-based drugmaker Shire Plc (SHP.L) for $55 billion (32.39 billion pounds), reported stronger-than-expected quarterly earnings on surging sales of its Humira treatment for rheumatoid arthritis.
+AbbVie Inc, which last week announced plans to buy Dublin-based drugmaker Shire Plc for $55 billion, reported stronger-than-expected quarterly earnings on surging sales of its Humira treatment for rheumatoid arthritis.

 Second-quarter sales rose 5 percent to $4.93 billion, topping Wall Street expectations of $4.7 billion.
 The gains were mostly due to Humira, an injectable treatment whose global sales jumped 26 percent to $3.29 billion, AbbVie said on Friday.